Australia's Next Top Model season 9

 The ninth cycle of Australia's Next Top Model began airing 30 April 2015 on Fox8.
 Jennifer Hawkins and Alex Perry returned judges for this season, while Cheyenne Tozzi was added as a new co-mentor alongside Didier Cohen, who was formerly a judge on the previous season.

 The prizes for this cycle included a one-year modelling contract with IMG Sydney, a trip to New York City for New York Fashion Week valued at AUD20,000 thanks to TRESemmé, a brand new Mazda 2 Genki, and an editorial spread in Elle Australia.

 The winner of the competition was 20 year-old Brittany Beattie from Whittlesea, Victoria.

 Runner-up Lucy Markovic died of an arteriovenous malformation in April 2025.

 Series summary

 This series saw 12 new contestants with a thirteenth cast member added in as a wildcard contestant.
 In contrast to the former two cycles there was no casting episode this season.
-A new scoring system was implemented on the show, with models receiving a score on both the challenges and shoots to determine who would go home.
+A new scoring system was implemented on the show, with contestants receiving a score on both the challenges and shoots to determine who would go home.
 This system replaced the show's previous elimination format, where the name of each contestant was called in order of merit.